ericabouaf/aws-swf/README.md

  * Creates a *Decider*, which polls SWF for new decision tasks
  * For each new decision task received, spawns a node process (specified by -f), passing the decision task as an argument in JSON.
- * The default process file (decider-worker.js), will look for a node.js module in the current working directory with the same name as the workflow, and call *workflow(decisionTask)*
+ * The default process file (decider-worker.js), will use the 'fetchcodefile' to retreive the code for the decider. (by default, it looks for a node.js module in the current working directory with the same name as the workflow) and call *workflow(decisionTask)*
  * When the spawed process exits, polls for new decision tasks